Daniel-xsy/RoboBEV/README.md

 - **mCS (the higher the better):** The *average corruption score* (in percentage) of a candidate model compared to the baseline model, which is calculated among all corruption types across three severity levels.
 - **mRR (the higher the better):** The *average resilience rate* (in percentage) of a candidate model compared to its "clean" performance, which is calculated among all corruption types across three severity levels.

-Symbol <sup>:star:</sup> denotes the baseline model adopted in *mCE* calculation.
+Symbol <sup>:star:</sup> denotes the baseline model adopted in *mCS* calculation.
 For more detailed experimental results, please refer to [RESULTS.md](docs/RESULTS.md).